tpimentelms/tpimentelms.github.io/_publications/2023-05-02-pimentel-etal-2023-usefulness.md

 venue: 'The Eleventh International Conference on Learning Representations'
 paperurl: 'https://openreview.net/forum?id=bvpkw7UIRdU'
 citation: 'Tiago Pimentel, Clara Isabel Meister, and Ryan Cotterell. &quot;On the Usefulness of Embeddings, Clusters and Strings for Text Generation Evaluation.&quot; The Eleventh International Conference on Learning Representations.
 2022.'
+highlights: 'Selected for a spotlight presentation (top 25%)'
 ---

 <a href='https://openreview.net/forum?id=bvpkw7UIRdU'>Find paper here</a>